 An ROA can be valid for up to eight years.
 If an official starts a new term and feels that a previous three-month ROA still represents his or her responsibilities and hours, the official may certify that in writing.
 Instead of a new ROA, that official should complete a Recertification of the Record of Activities form (RS2419) and submit it to the governing board within 180 days of beginning a subsequent term.

-If an official believes the initial three-month ROA is not representative of the average number of hours worked, he or she may submit a new ROA for an alternative three-month period.
+If an official believes the initial three-month ROA does not represent the average number of hours worked, he or she may submit a new ROA for an alternative three-month period.
 A new ROA is also necessary:

 - If the number of hours worked changes; or